Yandy Díaz Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 28th in MLB with a collective 7.7 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings put together by the Athletics pitching staff ranks 28th in the league.

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.34).
+- The Athletics have a 6.26 team ERA that ranks last across all MLB pitching staffs.

-- The Athletics allow the most home runs in baseball (105 total, 1.5 per game).
+- Athletics pitchers combine to allow 105 total home runs at a rate of 1.5 per game (most in the league).

-- Harris (1-0) takes the mound for the Athletics to make his second start of the season.
+- Medina (1-5) takes the mound for the Athletics in his sixth start of the season.
+He has a 7.53 ERA in 34 2/3 innings pitched, with 32 strikeouts.

-- The left-hander last appeared on Wednesday against the Pittsburgh Pirates, when he threw five innings, allowing three earned runs while giving up four hits.
+- His last time out was in relief on Saturday when the right-hander threw five innings against the Milwaukee Brewers, surrendering two earned runs while allowing three hits.

+- The 24-year-old has an ERA of 7.53, with 8.3 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.